Volunteer Vacations and Workcamps in Europe

 Helping out on a family farm in Europe is a rewarding, hands-on travel experience that's easy to arrange.
 This past summer I combined a string of volunteer vacations during a 3-month trip through Europe and got to know not only the area but also volunteers from many other countries.

-SCI International Voluntary Service, www.sci-ivs.org.
-SCI/IVS and similar organizations in the U.S., register working travelers at one or more of hundreds of workcamps in Europe and worldwide.
+SCI International Voluntary Service (SCI/IVS) and similar organizations in the U.S., register working travelers at one or more of hundreds of workcamps in Europe and worldwide.
 Volunteers work on farms and at summer camps, homeless shelters, and even wildlife preserves.

 The common element in all of these diverse opportunities is that participants sign up for a 1- to 4-week project and, in exchange for about six hours of work per day, receive free room and board.
-The application fee is $235 for international camps and $100 for domestic camps.
+The low volunteer fees are described on the site.
 The cost of the workcamp includes accommodation and meals during the project along with minimal health and acident insurance coverage.
 You must arrange and pay for travel to and from the workcamp site.
-I paid the equivalent of $125 for a 2-week workcamp.
 It's all remarkably simple.
 Most camps in Europe are accessible by train, and I was able to use a 2-month Eurail pass to get to three separate camps across Europe.
 English is spoken at most volunteer sites; however, opportunities abound to practice the local language.
 I spoke French with the farm owners and my fellow volunteers and with locals when we sold cheese at markets along the Mediterranean.
 The ages of participants range from 18 to 40 and older depending upon the individual camp; check with the organization for information on the typical volunteers.
 Some camps offer opportunities for families of for those under 18.
 In addition to SCI/IVS, other volunteer organizations include: